MathlaALw/EnforcingSchemaLevelAccessCompanyDatabase/README.md

 **4. Lessons Learned**

-• What should developers have access to?
+**• What should developers have access to?**

+Developers should have access to a separate development environment with limited permissions.
+They should not have direct access to production data or the ability to modify production schemas.

-• What should be restricted to DBAs or admins?
+**• What should be restricted to DBAs or admins?**

+Database administration tasks, such as creating logins, managing roles, and modifying schema-level permissions, should be restricted to DBAs or admins.
+This ensures that only authorized personnel can make changes that could impact data security and integrity.

-• Why is "minimum privilege" important?
+**• Why is "minimum privilege" important?**

+The principle of "minimum privilege" is crucial because it limits user access to only what is necessary for their job functions.
+This reduces the risk of accidental data loss, unauthorized access, and potential security breaches.
+By ensuring that users have only the permissions they need, organizations can better protect sensitive data and maintain a secure database environment.

 **Bonus Activity (Optional)**